 I found the Ark

 would you steal these hotel sandals?Getting some love

-– not sure how selection was made, but there are some interesting reads on that list 87 Bankelele.
+– not sure how the selection was made, but there are some interesting reads on that list 87 Bankelele.
 Banking and business are at the forefront of this blog written by a Nairobi banker.

-– The best way to learn about blogs in other parts of Africa or the non western (US, Europe) world is through Global Voices
+– The best way to learn about blogs in other parts of Africa or the non-Western (US, Europe) world is through Global Voices

 with Bankelele (ranks 18) from Kenya who writes about baking banking, finance and investment in Kenya and Bongo Celebrity (ranks 20)

-– The Business Daily ( a Kenyan financial newspaper) had a feature on blogging with topics like Blog post revolution hits corporate Kenya, Blogs command attention of corporate world, Blogs emerge as avenues for making money, Companies use online platform to monitor views from the public, Fibre optic cable to pave way for corporate blogging, Mounting lawsuits could sound death knell for social sites
+( a Kenyan financial newspaper) had a feature on blogging with topics like Blog post revolution hits corporate Kenya, Blogs command attention of corporate world, Blogs emerge as avenues for making money, Companies use online platform to monitor views from the public, Fibre optic cable to pave way for corporate blogging, Mounting lawsuits could sound death knell for social sites

 which noted Some are born out of events like bankelele.com Bankelele, started in 2004 after the blogger attended a “very riotous AGM.”
 And he describes his blog as “ It’s my diary of financial events —and as a banker and investor.
-I use it to keep track of pertinent events.
+I use it to keep track of pertinent events

 Anyway, I hope to link up with some friends from TED and collaborate on projects in the future and that the Business Daily leads to more corporate blogging opportunities and ideas in this part of Africa.